Information for the Fall 2021 semester was communicated to the Heidelberg community in the email dated August 2, 2021.

 - As of now, once Hoernemann Refectory reaches capacity, students and guests will be permitted to enter on a first come, first serve basis.

-- With the use of campus approved signage, directional arrows on the floor, new traffic flow patterns and stanchions, we strongly believe we can successfully accommodate all CDC, Ohio Department of Health and Seneca County recommendations.
+- With the use of campus approved signage, new traffic flow patterns and stanchions, we strongly believe we can successfully accommodate all CDC, Ohio Department of Health and Seneca County recommendations.

 - All Parkhurst Team Members will complete a COVID-19 Safety and Sanitation course before returning to work.
 In addition to our regular cleaning schedule each table will be completely cleaned, disinfected and sanitized after each sitting as well as disinfecting high traffic touch points every 15 minutes.